lambdastack/lambdastack/docs/home/howto/CLUSTER.md

 3. Then generate a minimal data yaml file on the provisioning machine:

     ```shell
-    lscli init -p any -n newcluster
+    lambdastack init -p any -n newcluster
     ```

-    The `any` provider will tell LScli to create a minimal data config which does not contain any cloud provider related information.
+    The `any` provider will tell LambdaStack to create a minimal data config which does not contain any cloud provider related information.
 If you want full control you can add the `--full` flag which will give you a configuration with all parts of a cluster that can be configured.

 4. Open the configuration file and set up the  `admin_user` data: